Skip to content

 For all applicants, Cardiff University’s Registry will inform UCAS of the Admissions Tutor’s decision, and the UCAS website will be updated accordingly.

 The School receives applications from people of all ages and backgrounds.
-Our aim is to recruit undergraduates who have a passion for the subject and who are committed to the study of past.
+Our aim is to recruit undergraduates who have a passion for the subject and who are committed to the study of the past and of religious beliefs.
 If you are applying for an Archaeology programme, we particularly welcome applications from people who have already gained some archaeological experience (i.e. excavation or museum work).

 All suitable applicants who are eligible for additional consideration will be guaranteed a typical offer on the School of History, Archaeology and Religion's undergraduate courses.
 Typical offers can be found here.